elsabbagh-n/AutoReactSelfOpt_HFNMR/README.md

 		          flow rate of 0.450 mL/min
 		          reaction run with 10.0 min residence time, 1.53 equiv of citral, 0.04 equiv of catalyst reaction run launched at 09:13:46
+		          previous reaction conditions: only ethanol in flow system

     File		  2- Plateau search minor change